meliakim-dev/gs25-sample/README.md

 ## 1. DataStore Sample
 This is a sample that includes the ability to save and load player coins.

-## 🚀 Key Points
+## 🚀 Key Features
-> - Click Part with the mouse
-> - Increase or decrease coin data
+> - Data management using Datastore2
-> - Save updated data on the server
+> - Centralized data setup with DataInitializer

 ## 🏷️ File Structure
 ReplicatedStorage/